skrodahl/NewTon/Docs/PARKING-LOT.md

 ## Later
 *Worth tracking but not urgent*

+### Chalker Link in Tournament Manager Nav

+Add a "Chalker" link to the main navigation menu in `tournament.html`, opening the Chalker app in a new tab.
+No tournament state awareness needed — just a convenient shortcut for referees at the board.

 ### Late Registration

 A mid-tournament tool accessible via the Developer Console for adding a player who was not registered before the tournament started.
 Replaces the earlier "Bracket Editor" concept — this is narrower, safer, and fully reversible via the undo system.